pip-services/pip-services-docs/content/en/golang/components/count/log_counters.md

 ### Description

-The LogCounters allows you to create performance counters that periodically dump counters' measurements to logger.
+The LogCounters class allows you to create performance counters that periodically dump counters' measurements to a logger.

 #### Configuration parameters

 **options**:
-- **interval**: interval in milliseconds to save current counters measurements (default: 5 mins)
+- **interval**: interval (in milliseconds) to save current counters measurements (default: 5 mins)
-- **reset_timeout**: timeout in milliseconds to reset the counters.
+- **reset_timeout**: timeout (in milliseconds) to reset the counters.
 0 disables the reset (default: 0)

 #### References